mmackan/Lock-Free-Concurrency-in-Rust-Analysis-of-Rust-for-Lock-Free-Programming/README.md

 # DATX05-Master-Thesis
+`cd` to the `rust-queues` folder to execute cargo make commands.

-To benchmark and gather all comparison graphs, simply run:
+To benchmark and gather all comparison graphs, simply build and run:
+- `cargo make build`
 - `cargo make run`

-NOTE: This command might take some time to finnish, the following sections will provide individual commands.
+**NOTE**: The last command might take some time to finnish, the following sections will provide individual commands.

 ***

 ## Building & cleaning
-These commands allows you to build the whole project or just each individual queue.
+These commands allows you to build the whole project or just each individual queue. <span style="color: #da0000">Required before benchmarking</span>.

-**Build whole project** **Required before benchmarking**
+**Build whole project**
 - `cargo make build`

 **Individual builds**